TechnoMageKOMT/Programming_Notes/JavaScript/E_Objects.md

 Objects can contain any type of data, including arrays, other objects and even functions (methods).
 Function expressions are values themselves which is why objects can contain them.

+## this Keyword

+When an object's method is invoked, then `this` refers to the object which contains the method being invoked.

 ## Passing an object into a function

 ```JavaScript